Fast calculation of p-values for one-sided Kolmogorov-Smirnov type statistics: Proposed algorithm

 \section{Proposed algorithm}

-In the previous section we described how, for any $i$, one can obtain the non-crossing probabilities vector $Q^{(i)}$, defined in Eq. \eqref{eq:Q_vector}, by computing a truncated linear convolution of $Q^{(i-1)}$ and the PMF of a Poisson random variable.
+In the previous section, we described how, for any $i$, one can obtain the non-crossing probabilities vector $Q^{(i+1)}$, defined in Eq. \eqref{eq:Q_vector}, by computing a truncated linear convolution of $Q^{(i)}$ and the PMF of a Poisson random variable.
 Starting from $Q^{(i)}$ for some $i$ and repeating this process $k$ times we obtain $Q^{(i)} \to Q^{(i+1)} \to \ldots \to Q^{(i+k)}$ in $O(k n \log n)$ time.
-In this section we show how, for any $k \in (\log n, n/\log n)$, it is possible to go directly from $Q^{(i)}$ to $Q^{(i+k)}$ using just $O(kn)$ steps.
+In this section, we show how for any $k \in (\log n, n/\log n)$, it is possible to go directly from $Q^{(i)}$ to $Q^{(i+k)}$ using just $O(kn)$ steps.
 This makes the total runtime for computing $Q^{(n+1)}$ be \( \left \lceil \tfrac{n+1}{k} \right \rceil O(kn) = O(n^2). \) The main idea behind our method is simple.
 We first compute all the transition probabilities of the Poisson process $\xi_n$,

-from all non-zero elements $Q(i,j)$.
-This includes the contributions of good paths that do not cross the boundary but also the contributions of bad paths that intersect the lower boundary function $b(t)$ somewhere in the interval $[B_i, B_{i+k})$.
-All that remains is to subtract the contributions of these bad paths.
-Each intersecting path must have the first intersection at exactly one of the points $B_i, B_{i+1}, \ldots B_{i+k-1}$.
-With some careful accounting that we describe in the next section, we can efficiently compute the probability of having the first intersection at each of these points and then subtract the individual contributions to the arrival probabilities in Eq. \eqref{eq:poisson_j_to_l}.
+from all non-zero elements $Q(i,j)$ at a cost of $O(n \log n)$ using a single convolution.
+These transition probabilities include the contributions of non-crossing paths and also the contributions of crossing paths that intersect the lower boundary in the interval $[B_i, B_{i+k})$.
+All that remains is to subtract the contributions of the crossing paths.
+Non-crossing paths satisfy $\xi_n(B_j) \ge j$ for all $j$.
+In contrast, a path that crosses the lower boundary inside the interval $[B_i, B_{i+k})$ must satisfy $\xi_n(B_j) < j$ for at least one index $j \in \{i, \ldots, i+k-1\}$.
+With some careful accounting that we describe in the next section, we can efficiently compute the probability of having a first crossing at each of these points and then subtract their individual contributions from the arrival probabilities in Eq.~\eqref{eq:poisson_j_to_l}.